lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The main idea of the SCHC compression scheme is to transmit the Rule ID to the other end instead of sending known field values.
-This Rule ID identifies a rule that matches as much as possible the original packet values.
+This Rule ID identifies a rule that provides the closest match to the original packet values.
 Hence, when a value is known by both ends, it is only necessary to send the Rule ID over the LPWAN network.